divega/EntityFramework.Docs/entity-framework/ef6/versions/index.md

 -   [SQL Azure Federations and the Entity Framework](http://blogs.msdn.com/b/adonet/archive/2012/01/10/sql-azure-federations-and-the-entity-framework.aspx)

 ### EF 4.0
 This release was included in .NET Framework 4 and Visual Studio 2010, in April of 2010.
-Important new features in this release included POCO support, lazy loading, testability improvements, customizable code generation and the Model First workflow.
+Important new features in this release included POCO support, foreign key mapping, lazy loading, testability improvements, customizable code generation and the Model First workflow.

 Although it was the second release of Entity Framework, it was named EF 4 to align with the .NET Framework version that it shipped with.
 After this release, we started making Entity Framework available on NuGet and adopted semantic versioning since we were no longer tied to the .NET Framework Version.

 Note that some subsequent versions of .NET Framework have shipped with significant updates to the included EF bits.
 In fact, many of the new features of EF 5.0 were implemented as improvements on these bits.
 However, in order to rationalize the versioning story for EF, we continue to refer to the EF bits that are part of the .NET Framework as the EF 4.0 runtime, while all newer versions consist of the [EntityFramework NuGet Package](https://www.nuget.org/packages/EntityFramework/).

 Here are some links to content we created for this release: